JaredSartin/CUOpenDayTest/README.md

 ### Wrap up notes
 - I didn't quite get to the sharing side of things (print styles and buttons to share via IM/WhatsApp) - these can come later, nice to haves.
 - Cleanup like moving some things to utils and breaking out more components would be nice - normally next steps at this point.
+- Content is messy, so next steps would be to remedy (some locations have nothing more than an address, others have addresses that double up on post code or have line breaks) - would seek internal staff to manage data expectations.

 ## Time Tracking
 - Codebase review and tech setup: 60 minutes